Ashkan-Yaldaie/thesis/documents/Thesis.md

 Tellstick’s product is available in the market today.
 The label on the package says: “create your smart home”.
 The price of €169 includes the package which contains:

-- Two remotely controlled sockets, a thermometer
+- Two remotely controlled sockets
+- A thermometer
 - One remotely controlled switch with dimming functionality
 - A sensor that determines whether a door is open or closed